Here are some answers to the most commonly asked questions we're asked by new students about moving into university accommodation.

 Do any new students get homesick?

 Frequently, and there is no need to be ashamed of this.
 Many students are living away from home for the first time and inevitably there is some reaction to this.
-Don't be afraid to talk to someone - for example if you are in University managed accommodation you can speak to the Student Warden or the Hall Manager.
+Don't be afraid to talk to someone - for example if you are in University managed accommodation you can speak to your Student Senior Resident or Resident Mentor.

-All students can also speak to the Residence Life Coordinators, a member of the Accommodation Service, Student Services or the Wellbeing Service.
+All students can also speak to your Student Life Team, a member of the Accommodation Service, Student Services or the Wellbeing Service.

-In privately managed University accommodation you can also speak to the Student Warden or the Hall Manager who will be more than happy to listen.
+In privately managed University accommodation you can also speak to your Hall Manager or the Accommodation Service who will be more than happy to listen.

 Where do I go for help if I have an urgent problem?